-Paper is a flexible substance made mostly from wood pulp, which is often generated from softwood coniferous plants like pine trees.
-Papers are a part of our life since we use them so frequently.
-Because papers exist in so many various sorts, thicknesses, textures, and sizes, choosing the appropriate one for your job or project may be a difficult task.
+Paper is a flexible substance made mostly from wood pulp, which is often generated from softwood coniferous (cone like) plants like pine trees.
+Because papers exist in various sorts, thickness, texture, and sizes, choosing the appropriate one for your job or project may be a difficult task.
 Every paper has its purpose and use.
-You must be aware of their types and properties.
+You must be aware of their types and properties in order to choose the right one.
 Read this blog to get insight into papers.

 Types of Paper Sheet

 There are various types of paper used for various needs, hence the quality varies.
 By quality I mean thickness, whiteness, coating and finish of the paper.
 Here are some of the popular types of papers that are widely used in various needs:

 Also known as offset paper or printing paper.
 It is one of the most widely used papers and is produced in big quantities.
 In general, these sheets are created with a modest quantity of cellulose and a lot of filler, which makes printing easier, which is their major purpose.
 The most frequent grams are 70 to 90 grams, however, they may go up to 100 grams.
 Manufacturers strive for maximum whiteness in this material, which is usually achieved through the use of fillers.
 However, it is just strong enough to run through the printer or be folded because it is used for applications that do not demand a lot of handling.

 The filler is linked to the fiber by a binding agent, which can be synthetic or natural, and coated paper is made with more short than long fiber (normally calcium carbonate).
 A coated layer is placed on the cellulose, resulting in improved printing and resolution (on account of the higher screens).
 This is because the ink lingers on the surface, resulting in a shinier and more colorful post-printing finish.